muktaa/heinzelmannchen/README.md

 ```
 https://github.com/YOUR-ORG/YOUR-REPO/issues/new?&body=%23%23%23%20Description%0A%0A%23%23%23%20Acceptance%20Test%0A%0A%23%23%23%20Dependencies%0A%0A%2A%20%5B%20%5D%20%23%0A%2A%20%5B%20%5D%20%23%0A%2A%20%5B%20%5D%20%23%0A%2A%20%5B%20%5D%20%23%0A%2A%20%5B%20%5D%20%23
 ```
 Where YOUR-ORG is your organization and YOUR-REPO is your repo.
+Yes GitHub provides a a list of issues that have mentioned this one but we can't gaurantee that those mentions are dependencies or something else so we decided to be more explicit.

 1. To get this operational first create a [Github auth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use).
 2. With the auth token at hand clone this repo and host it on a web server of your choice.